avikarto/machineLearningExamples/project_stockPrediction/README.md

 --------------------------------------------------------------------
 --------------------------------------------------------------------

-Part 3: WORK IN PROGRESS
+Part 3:

 Updating the results of Part 2 by implementing k-fold cross-validation testing with sklearn.linear_model.LinearRegression and sklearn.linear_model.TheilSenRegressor

+Theil-Sen performs slightly better than the linear regression (94.4% vs 94.1% average score) across 5 folds.